We are limiting the number of people in the building and scheduling so that as few people as possible will cross paths with one another.

 We aim to minimize the contact patients have with each other.
 To do this, appointments are timed carefully.
 Please try to arrive as close to your scheduled appointment as possible…not too early and not too late.

-When you arrive in the Greensboro office, please come into the lobby and have a seat on the green bench until your practitioner arrives to escort you in.
-There is a door bell you are welcome to use to let us know you are there.
+When you arrive at the office, please come to the main door and ring the door bell to let us know you are there.

 We will require properly worn masks covering the nose and mouth while in the building.
 We can provide one if needed.